English BA (Hons)

 Women's Writing and the Literary Marketplace

-Your understanding of these topics will be enriched through guided exploration of a new digital resource containing magazines and periodicals published during the interwar period, from fashion and domestic magazines to leading literary magazines such as The Strand.
-The module is also centrally concerned with the ways in which the work of women writers has been historically marginalised through the processes of canon formation, raising questions about the ways in which gender continues to operate within the literary marketplace today, and about how we measure literary value.
+On this module you will read a variety of literary works by British women writers of the 1920s and 1930s, a period of significant historical changes affecting the lives of women.
+The module investigates a range of topics including: education and professions for women; romance, marriage and motherhood; the home and domesticity; sexuality; class inequality, and interwar anti-fascist and anti-racist movements.
+Your understanding of these topics will be enriched through guided exploration of a new digital resource containing magazines and periodicals published during the interwar period.
+The module is also centrally concerned with the ways in which women writers have historically been marginalised through the processes of canon formation, raising questions about the ways in which gender continues to operate within the literary marketplace today, and about how we measure literary value.

-Shakespeare and Co: the Early Modern Drama
+Shakespeare and Co: Early Modern Drama

 Ethnicity and Belonging in American Writing